• Skip to primary navigation

 • You may roughly puree the cooked mixture.
 But I have not pureed them.

 • After it's done, add cornflour or makke ki atta to the cooked saag.
 This will enhance consistency.
-I have added roasted gram flour. you can also add whole wheat flour.
+I have added roasted gram flour.
+You can also add whole wheat flour.

 winter special saag